Affiliate Marketing: How to Use YouTube To Promote Your Brand

 Video marketing now dominates consumer internet traffic, and YouTube is one of the most effective channels for connecting your business with future customers.

-Marketers have found success with YouTube for a few reasons.
+Marketers have found success with YouTube marketing for a few reasons.

 First, video is a compelling way to reach audiences and easily share your product.
 90% of people say that product videos are helpful in the buying process and 64% are more likely to buy a product online after watching a video.